wutaiqiang/MI/README.md

 # Evaluation

-We employ the opencompass for evaluation.
+We employ the OpenCompass for evaluation.

 You need to modify the config files first.